raibtoffoletto/chocolat-shop/README.md

 ...
 ```

-And let's go ahead and add an endpoint to the `StoresController.cs` to trigger those migrations, so we don't need to restart the app every time a store is created.
+And let us go ahead and add an endpoint to the `StoresController.cs` to trigger those migrations, so we do not need to restart the app every time a store is created.

 ```cs
 ...